 We also need to work on efficacy and relatability.
 Financial advice does nothing if it's not consumed and taken to heart.
 We need to consider interactivity, gaming, storytelling, and any other process that can help make programs meaningful and useful to our constituents.
 Ultimately, our programs must lead to altered behaviors.
 Collectively, the financial literacy community has the ability to effect massive change.

-From a viewpoint of perspective, it’s not possible to be too poor for financial literacy.
-However, it’s possible that you just haven’t had the right programs in front of you.
-Looking at readily available resources such as Investopedia Academy may be a good start.
+From a viewpoint of perspective, it's not possible to be too poor for financial literacy.
+However, it's possible that you just haven’t had the right programs in front of you.